|

 Stearman Aircraft facility in

-Wichita, KS. - The hangar that
+Wichita, KS. - This is the hangar that

 was the Lloyd Stearman initial production facility.
 It is now